YoungKai7/Hosted-Pages/Sections/Retrieve Response.md

 Example
 --------------------

-1. Load the hosted page in a Web Browser Control form and register TrxNotifyScript() on the form.
+1. Load the hosted page in a Web Browser Control form and register TrxNotifyScript() on the Windows Form.
 ```C#
 namespace MyProject
 {